Ernest0-Production/raycast-git-client/README.md

 ### ✨ Generate **AI commit messages**

-Generate commit messages using AI based on diff content of the staged changes.
+Generate commit messages using AI based on the diff content of the staged changes.

 ![Generate Commit Message](./media/generate-commit-message.png)

-💡 Also you can setup custom AI prompts with multiple presets for different styles of commit messages.
+💡 You can also set up custom AI prompts with multiple presets for different styles of commit messages.

-1. Run command `Manage AI Message Prompts` to list all existing AI prompt presents.
+1. Run the `Manage AI Message Prompts` command to list all existing AI prompt presets.
   ![AI Commit Message](./media/custom-presets-list.png)

-2. Create (`⌘ + N`) or duplicate (`⌘ + D`) from existing preset and edit it for your own needs.
+2. Create (`⌘ + N`) or duplicate (`⌘ + D`) an existing preset and edit it to your needs.
   ![AI Commit Message](./media/custom-preset-prompt.png)

-3. Run `Generate Commit Message` (or `⌘ + shift + G`) and pick your preset from submenu.
+3. Run `Generate Commit Message` (or `⌘ + Shift + G`) and pick your preset from the submenu.
   ![AI Commit Message](./media/custom-preset-action.png)

 4. Profit 🎉